 Where German hospitality really shines is in the country’s beer gardens and traditional restaurants.
 Munich’s Oktoberfest festival is one of the best places in Germany to sample some local specialities.
 Don’t leave without trying the Bavarian favourite weisswurst sausage.
 Typically eaten for breakfast, this veal and pork sausage is served with sweet mustard, freshly baked pretzels and a cold glass of beer.
 For a more authentic experience, do as the locals do, ditch the knife and fork and suck the meat right out of its skin.
 Foodies can enjoy upscale cuisine in Cologne and fine-dining beside Hamburg’s River Elbe.
 Cologne also claims to have more breweries than any other city in Europe.

 Families: Marvel at Miniatur Wunderland, the world’s largest model railway, in Hamburg.
 Nearly 900 trains pass through models of the Alps, America, Scandinavia and other locales.

 Football fans: Watch FC Bayern München, one of Europe’s top football teams, play a home match in Munich’s Allianz Arena.

 Festive Shoppers: Starting in November, explore Germany’s traditional Christmas markets for unique handmade gifts and mulled wine.

-Local time: Germany is 1 hour ahead of GMT/UK time
+Local time: Germany is one hour ahead of GMT/UK time.